OPEC, oil companies clash at Davos over price collapse

 State-run oil company Saudi Aramco Chief Executive Khalid al-Falih also appeared unfazed, saying that although it could take some time, the oil market will eventually balance itself.

-The chief executive of French oil major Total (TOTF.PA) Patrick Pouyanne echoed Descalzi's warnings.
+The chief executive of French oil major Total Patrick Pouyanne echoed Descalzi's warnings.

 "There is a natural decline of five percent a year from existing fields around the world.
 That means by 2030 more than half of the existing global oil production will disappear.
 There is an enormous amount of money that needs to be invested to get another 50 million barrels per day of new production," Pouyanne said in Davos.